 During consultation, a tattoo removal specialist will discuss treatment options, taking into account the size, complexity, depth, location, and nature of the tattoo.
 Skin type and skin conditions may also influence which treatment option is chosen.

 Using this information, an estimate of the total cost for tattoo removal and the number of necessary treatments may be provided.
-Each patient's results will vary and realistic expectations are recommended.
-Certain tattoos are more challenging to remove than others and there are a number of other variables that may affect how the body responds to tattoo removal.
+Each patient's results will vary, and realistic expectations are recommended.
+Certain tattoos are more challenging to remove than others, and there are a number of other variables that may affect how the body responds to tattoo removal.
 Discussing these matters with an experienced tattoo removal specialist can allow for a greater understanding of the treatment process and its effects.

-Each patient's discomfort tolerance levels will differ and treatments should be avoided when the skin has an increased level of sensitivity (which can be associated with sun damage, hormone fluctuations, or other skin conditions.)
-Anesthesia is available at many clinics if desired.
+Each patient's discomfort tolerance levels will differ, and treatments should be avoided when the skin has an increased level of sensitivity (which can be associated with sun damage, hormone fluctuations, or other skin conditions).
+Anesthesia is available at many clinics, if desired.

-Recovery time is generally minimal but will vary for each patient.
+Recovery time is generally minimal, but will vary for each patient.
 The skin will be sensitive after treatment for a couple of weeks and should be cared for to allow the skin to heal without interference.

 As it specifically relates to laser tattoo removal, following treatment, the body begins to repair any damaged skin and further breaks down and removes tattoo ink from the treated area.
 The laser thus disrupts the tattoo pigment so that the body's own immune system can begin to break the pigment down and carry it away.
 This leads to a lighter and less visible tattoo over time.